 Across the city of Baton Rouge, the navigation data is clear: traffic usually peaks at night before Thanksgiving.
 The worst time to travel before Thanksgiving is from 4 pm to 7 pm on Wednesday.
 So, avoid hitting the roads unless necessary.
 For a quieter and less stressful experience, traveling on Thanksgiving Day is a much better option.
 Again, while returning from your weekend getaway, make sure you avoid the roads on Sunday afternoon and choose to travel on Sunday morning or early on Monday.
 Adhering to these timings will help you avoid the worst of Thanksgiving traffic.

 >> Ensure that your car is full of fuel:

 The last thing you would want on Thanksgiving is to get involved in a car hassle.
 For a safer and more peaceful ride, get your car checked and fuel it up a day or two before you leave.
 This way you’ll have one less thing to worry about on the day of Thanksgiving.

 Though the interstate may seem like one of the easiest and most direct ways to reach your destination, it’s advisable to take an alternate route.
 Traveling through the back roads may take a little longer to reach the desired destination but you will enjoy a peaceful and hassle-free journey.
 Also, it’s more pleasant to drive across rural roads than get stuck in heavy traffic.

 >> Drive cautiously:

-More cars on the roads means increased chances of accidents.
-Numbers show that death toll tends to rise over the Thanksgiving weekend.
+More cars on the roads mean increased chances of accidents.
+Numbers show that the death toll tends to rise over the Thanksgiving weekend.
 It’s, therefore, essential to make sure that you adopt immense care while driving.
 Here are a few tips for driving cautiously:

 - Take frequent breaks whenever possible